 But that’s not all.
 After the vows are said and the bouquet and garter are tossed, the newly married couple goes off to finally know each other as deeply as anyone can be known in a physical sense.
 The act of making love, which solidifies the couple’s oneness, represents a knowing that is deep and beautiful and mysterious.
 The deepest desires of the human souls to be known.
 To be understood.
 To be explored and found desirable.
 This mutual knowing is the ultimate closeness.
 But as the years of marriage pass, both partners realize that though they know each other deeply and they know more about each other than anyone else, there is still more to learn, more to probe.
 As known as they are, they are not fully known.
 In verse 12 of 1 Corinthians 13, Paul says, “For now we see only a reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.”

-Marriage, as well as other forms of intimate earthly love, are just a poor reflection of the love and the full knowing – we look forward to.
-As we can’t fully know our spouse or other loved ones, we can’t fully know Jesus, but we are told that he knows us fully, and someday will know him.
-Free from the insecurities, wounds, and flawed ideas that hold us back now, free from any of these selfishness that seems so impossible to escape here in this world, will be able to fully give and receive love.
+Marriage, as well as other forms of intimate earthly love, are just a simple reflection of the love and the full knowing we look forward to.
+As we can’t fully know our spouse or other loved ones, we can’t fully know Jesus, but we are told that He knows us fully, and someday we will know Him.
+Free from the insecurities, wounds, and flawed ideas that hold us back now, free from any of these selfishness that seems so impossible to escape here in this world, we will be able to fully give and receive love.
 All the best examples you’ve ever experienced of intimate love and knowing all put together are but a poor reflection, like a dusty, cracked mirror in an attic.
 We’ve got the real thing coming.